 It takes a LOT of time to put together the final image you see in your feed!

-When I’m the one in the photos…it’s super duper awkward and requires my sweet husband to be an IG Husband which isn’t always his dream job nor his best skill set (although tall husband does mean some great angles!)
+When I’m the one in the photos…it’s super-duper awkward and requires my sweet husband to be an IG Husband which isn’t always his dream job nor his best skill set (although having a tall husband does mean some great angles!)